 - Plans to manage the effects of expansion.

-Your feedback will help us to further refine our proposals before we submit our application for a Development Consent Order, planned for 2020.
+Your feedback is helping us to further refine our proposals before we submit our application for a Development Consent Order, planned for 2020.

 Airspace Future Operations Consultation (Jan-Mar 2019)